dime-worldbank/dimeanalytics/cloud-resources/README.md

 ### Processing power:

 _What type of processing power is needed?
-Processing power tend to be the main driver of cost, so it tends to be better to underestimate the processing power need, and scale it up later.
+Processing power tends to be the main driver of cost, so it is usually better to underestimate the processing power need and scale it up later.
 You can express the processing power in terms of "GB of RAM", by saying "about as fast as a powerful laptop",